 The North Atlantic right whale is one of the rarest whale species in the world.
-With fewer than 450 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.
+With only about 430 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.

 Our program is one of the longest-running and most comprehensive whale research and conservation initiatives in the world.
 Established in 1980, we are a leading institution in developing innovative, science-based approaches to conserving the North Atlantic right whale (Eubalaena glacialis).
 Our research has been integral to informing national and international efforts to protect these elusive giants.

 Once a heavily-targeted commercial whaling species, the North Atlantic right whale remains vulnerable to contemporary human activities, including vessel strikes and entanglement in fishing gear.
-With fewer than 450 whales remaining, this species’ recovery is also threatened by low reproduction, habitat loss, disease, and environmental contaminants.
+With only about 430 whales remaining, this species’ recovery is also threatened by low reproduction, habitat loss, disease, and environmental contaminants.

 In 1980, a New England Aquarium research team unexpectedly discovered 25 North Atlantic right whales in the Bay of Fundy.
 Before the discovery, scientists believed the right whale was nearly extinct.
 Our researchers have been surveying the Bay of Fundy ever since.